fgh1999/FedTruthFinderImpl/README.md

 And then you can go ahead and collect network packages.

-Its general usage pattern may looks like:
+Its general usage pattern looks like:

 ```powershell
 ./run_test.ps1 client_num raw_event_record_num_limitation